Low-code designer > Custom forms > Form templates / Dynamic forms

 The widget is added to the task form in the form editor.
 You can read more about how to set up a custom task form, add and configure widgets in the following articles: Form Templates and Interface Designer.

-The Code widget is added to the app item form in the advanced mode.
-Please note that only the creation and editing forms can be made dynamic since these are the forms used for the data input.
+The widget is added to the app item form in the advanced mode.
+In this mode, you can configure the layout of the page and create a custom template with widgets.
+Please note, that only the creation and editing forms can be made dynamic since these are the forms used for the data input.

 In the Code widget, you can write a script which will implement the necessary logic.
 To do so, we recommend that you read the following articles: